Demand Modeling

 2. Fundamental issue

-• Demand model is a causal price-quantity relationship
+• By definition, demand model is a causal price-quantity relationship

-Yet observed prices may correlate with other demand and supply determinants
+Yet observed prices typically correlate with other demand and supply determinants

 Exogenous price variation req’d to distinguish correlation from causation (“identification”)